 South Africa in Winter.
 By Charlie

-I was abandoned - on a foreign, deserted shore, left treading the wet sand, never to see another fellow
+I was abandoned on the shore, left treading the wet sand, never to see another fellow human being.

 Looking into the schlerophyll forest which encircled the beach I surmised that this was now my home,

 Was this meant to be?
 I pondered.